Get an Estimate

 French Doors

-Exterior French doors are a great option for the areas of your house that you want to bring in extra light.
+Exterior French doors are an excellent option for the areas of your house where you want to bring in extra light.
 They also give you an easy way to get out to a patio or outdoor space.
 And they bring an air of class and beauty to your home.
-They’re not for everyone, but they should be at least a consideration when you’re planning a home renovation.
+They’re not for everyone, but they should be a consideration when planning a home renovation.
 Here’s a quick guide to the many benefits of French doors and a brief overview of how they’re installed (if you want more information, contact Peak Custom Remodeling).

 Appearance

-You’ve probably been into someone’s home and immediately noticed their beautiful set of French doors leading out onto the deck.
-The incredible craftsmanship that goes into French doors has a timeless appeal that isn’t easily forgotten.
-Opening those doors makes you feel just a tiny bit like you’re a character in a fairytale.
+You’ve probably been into someone’s home and immediately noticed their beautiful French doors leading onto the deck.
+It is hard to miss the timeless appeal and incredible craftsmanship that goes into French doors.
+Opening those doors makes you feel like you’re a character in a fairytale.

 Energy Efficiency

-Modern French doors are created to be extremely energy efficient.
+Modern French doors are highly energy efficient.
 The windows are thick and durable, the doors are made solid, and the weather stripping will keep all those nasty drafts out.
 With Energy Star-rated windows that are double-paned and coated to prevent excessive UV rays, you’ll avoid bringing in the cold or heat.
 The modern build of French doors is precise, high quality, and made for efficiency.
-Doors fit in their frames perfectly and with high quality weather stripping, not a single draft will be able to find its way in.
-Your comfort and utility bills will be grateful.
+Doors fit in their frames perfectly, and not a single draft can find its way in due to high-quality weather stripping.
+Your comfort and utility bills will benefit.

 Safety